Tempura vs Kakiage vs Karaage: What is the Difference?

 But what is the difference between Tempura, Kakiage, and Karaage?
-For those who don’t know much about these Japanese fried foods, this time let me explain the difference between them.
+For those of you who don’t know much about these Japanese fried foods, this time let me explain the difference between them.

 Kakiage vs Tempura

-Like Tempura, Kakiage are made by deep-frying unseasoned ingredients coated in batter made from wheat flour, but Kakiage is somewhat different in cooking method from Tempura.
+Like Tempura, Kakiage is made by deep-frying unseasoned ingredients coated in a batter made from wheat flour, but Kakiage is somewhat different in the cooking method from Tempura.

-Unlike Tempura, the ingredient for Kakiage is cut into small pieces and several kinds of those chopped foods are combined with batter flour, then the mixture is deep-fried in plenty of oil.
+Unlike Tempura, the ingredient for Kakiage is cut into small pieces and several kinds of those chopped foods are combined with flour batter, and the mixture is deep-fried in plenty of oil.

 On the other hand, basically, Tempura consists of only one piece of ingredient covered in a crispy coating, though long and thin foods, such as asparagus and common bean, are formed into a bunch, battered, and deep-fried in oil.

-It is generally said that Kakiage is a kind of Tampura, in other words, Tempura and Kakiage are essentially the same thing.
+In a nutshell, it is generally said that Kakiage is a kind of Tempura, in other words, Tempura and Kakiage are essentially the same things.